West Virginia Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-West Virginia employers can generally record in common work areas where employees don’t have a privacy expectation.
+West Virginia employers can generally record in common work areas where employees do not have a privacy expectation, such as sales floors, lobbies, and shared workspaces.
 However, employers cannot record in:

 - Bathrooms